emfcamp/badge-2024-documentation/docs/tildagon-apps/development.md

 __app_export__ = TimeCounterApp
 ```

+By default, the `background_task()` method is automatically run by the scheduler, regardless of whether the app is in the foreground or background, and calls `background_update()` every 0.05 seconds.
+You can overwrite this method to change the frequency at which you perform tasks or call the `background_update()` method.

 #### Draw multiple objects

 The `draw_overlays()` method allows you to draw multiple objects that are stored in the `self.overlays` property.
 To make use of the inbuilt functionality of the `draw_overlays()` method, add all objects that you want to draw and that have a `draw()` method to the `self.overlays` property.